A well stocked pantry is valuable for many reasons, right?

 The Benefits of a Well Stocked Pantry

 A well stocked pantry or stockpile is central to a smart money, simple life philosophy.

 It enables you to shop less frequently, buy in bulk and take advantage of specials at the supermarket.

 You’ve probably heard this before, but to put its value in context, you just need to have read, watched or listened to the reports of panic buying during any emergency, whether caused by an act of nature or the result of industrial action, to see the value of a well stocked pantry or stockpile.

 Supermarket shelves emptied in hours, price gouging, violence… In most cases these localities would have been without fresh supplies for only a few days, a week at most.

-You can avoid scenes like this if your pantry or garage or spare room contains the basic supplies for at least a month.
+You can avoid scenes like this if your pantry or garage or spare room contains the basic supplies for at least a month, but preferably three.

 Building your supply pantry